dubreuia/intellij-plugin-save-actions/README.md

 - Organize imports
 - Reformat code (only changed text or all)
 - Rearrange code (reorder methods, fields, etc.)
+- Works on any file type Intellij IDEA can reformat (Java, XML, etc.)
 - Simple option page to activate / deactivate actions

 ## Installation